-We recommend that you connect the electrical supply to the motor through a starter or circuit breaker which has thermal over-current protection which can be adjusted to suit the full load current ratings shown in Table 5.
-The fuse ratings in Table 5 are provided for guidance only.
-The supplier of your thermal overcurrent protection device may specify different values to ensure correct operation of the fuse and the overcurrent protection device.
-Ensure that the fuse you use is suitable for the starting currents given in Table 5.
-Refer to Figure 8 or 9 as appropriate for the correct electrical supply connection diagram for your motor.
+We recommend that you connect the electrical supply to the motor through a starter or circuit breaker which has thermal over-current protection which can be adjusted to suit the full-load current ratings shown on the motor rating plate.
+The fuse ratings must be calculated by a qualified electrician.
+The supplier of your thermal over-current protection device may specify fuse ratings to ensure correct operation of the over-current protection device.
+Ensure that the fuse you use is suitable for the starting currents given on the motor rating late.